Your cart is empty.

 In an employment law context, political opinion includes: membership of a political party; expressed political, socio-political, or moral attitudes; or civic commitment.[1]

-Therefore, it is important to know what your rights are and whether you are legally protected from your employer taking or threatening to any action against you.
+It is important to know what your rights are and whether you are legally protected from your employer taking or threatening to any action against you.

 Check your employment contract, employer’s code of conduct and/or policies